streamsend-io/docsify/overview.md

 Use Kafka for more: now you can use the Kafka data pipes that send microservice-events to also send file-chunk events, using the same client & server infrastructure; the same authentication, authorisation, quotas, network bandwidth, scaling and observability.

-Beneficial for event-driven industries that also send files: manufacturing, retail, automotive, airlines.
+Files alongside events is especially beneficial for event-driven processes that also send files: manufacturing, retail, automotive, airlines.

 ### Edge Data Collection

 Stream files using the Kafka Protocol over unreliable networks using infinite retries, parallelism, flexible encryption, and compression.
 Use a Streamsend Uploader to send files at the edge for applications like drones, vehicles, offshore utilities, and mining operations.
+The new Rust-based Uploader can operate with minimally sized resources; a significant improvement over the (former) Kafka Connect based implementation.

+### Secure Data Pipes

+Traditional File-sender processes are notoriously insecure: by sending files alongside events, file pipelines can be hardened using configurable ciphers, authentication and access control

+### Efficiency for Network and Compute resources

+Streamsend Uploaders optimize efficiency by adapting to the Kafka Cluster by detecting the maximum allowable message size and then streaming messages as close to the limit as possible.
+For the (licensed) multi-partition mode, it auto-detects the parition count and adapts accordingly.
+A future release will bin-pack small files into a single kafka message and automatically select the optimal compression algorithm (depending on the file contents).

+### Scalability for streaming file pipelines

+Most deployed Kafka pipelines achieve a fraction of the throughput capability of a well-tuned client-server Kafka Connection.
+Streamsend is a rare thing: a Kafka Client application that has been designed to use Kafka features optimally.

-### Data Funnels
+## Data Funnels

-Create data collection hubs where hundreds or thousands of Uploaders stream to a single Downloader, creating a funnel of data.
-Ideal for workstation data backup, point of sale systems, and centralized data collection.
+Most data lives in databases or in files.
+The emergence of event-driven systems has changed a small percentage of how data is created and stored, but file creation and movement for data systems is largely unchanged.

+Now that many organizations have event-streaming infrastructure - usually in the form of a Kafka cluster; file-based systems are generally managed separately and they rarely participate in data streaming.
+Connectivity between database-based systems and event-driven systems has been available for several years (CDC, JDBC capture etc) but nothing practical has been available to enable file-based systems to participate in event-streaming pipelines.

+Connecting these system using file-chunk pipelines enable files to be moved using event-streaming infrastructure.
+A __Data Funnel__ is a file-movement pattern where files created by edge devices can now be collected and streamed in (near) realtime to a central storage point.
+Examples include point of sale systems (document and image collection), sensor generated files (images, text etc from manufacturing, IOT), transportation systems (fleet vehicle data upload collection); etc. Combining the hugely scalable throughput capabilities of a Kafka cluster with widely-distributed file-generation data systems enables new capabilities for rapid consolidation of files.
+Future capabilities to consume and stream process files (instead of consume and merge files) open exciting new possibilities for (near) real-time file collection; including multi-modal agentic AI file data streaming.

 ## Kafka Protocol